 Extract Selectable Text from Scanned PDFs Using Free Browser-Based OCR — No Upload Needed

-You have a scanned contract, a photographed receipt, or an old PDF that looks like text but won't let you select a single word.
-That PDF is image-based — the text you see is actually a picture.
-OCR (Optical Character Recognition) solves this by reading the image and converting it into real, selectable, searchable text.
+You have a scanned contract, a photographed receipt, or an old PDF that looks like text but won't let you select a word.
+OCR can read the page image and return selectable text as a separate result.

 What OCR actually does